 Here I have simplified his recipe a bit but the idea is the same.
 Seasonal runner beans, fried in spice tempered oil and served in a wrap.
-I even made it a lot easier on myself by using my new Rotimatic!
+I even made my own rotis with the help of a roti maker.

 - 3 tablespoons rapeseed oil